 What Injuries are Considered “Serious Injuries”?

-- permanent loss of use of a body organ, member, member, function, or system, or
+- permanent loss of use of a body organ, member, function or system,

-It’s important to remember that the total compensation for no-fault damages normally is $50,000, so if significant pain and suffering have been incurred, these will need to be recovered through a separate lawsuit against those responsible.
+It is important to remember that the total compensation for no-fault damages normally is $50,000, and does not include any award for pain and suffering.
+If significant pain and suffering has been incurred, a separate lawsuit against those responsible must be brought.

 What Must Be Done to Receive No-Fault Benefits?
 Important Deadlines and Requirements.